|

 the various levels of beadmaking.

-These are guidelines
+These are simply guidelines,

-only, (and only my opinion, of course...)
+(and only my opinion, of course...)

 because people develop skills at different